 This root vegetable finds its ways into many different recipes, which is why it’s considered a staple in many holiday feasts.
 Make them into latkes, potatoes gratin, or mashed potatoes—however you choose to make them, they’re sure to be a hit.

 Hanukkah means one important thing when it comes to potatoes—latkes!
-Crispy on the outside, soft and hot on the inside, they're traditionally made with shredded potatoes, but you can vary it up with other vegetables and reduce the amount of starches.
-This twist on the basic latke recipe fuses potatoes and zucchini.
+Crispy on the outside, soft and hot on the inside, they’re traditionally made with shredded potatoes, but you can vary it up with other vegetables and reduce the amount of starches.
+This twist on the basic latke recipe uses zucchini.
 To take these pancakes to the next level, pair with a delicious chutney of your choice or warm, fruity applesauce.

 Potatoes gratin is a classic French dish loved by many.
 Although this dish is traditionally made with golden russet potatoes, this recipe calls for vibrant sweet potatoes.
 A thick cream sauce mixed with garlic, sage, pepper, and nutmeg provides a decant touch of milkiness and subtle spice that mixes perfectly with the natural sweetness from the yams.